Mayank77maruti/cosmocloud-deploy/README.md

-# TestApp
+# cosmocloud-deploy

-TestApp is a full-stack web application consisting of a backend, frontend, and Redis service, designed to demonstrate scalability, deployment, and management in a Kubernetes environment.
+cosmocloud-deploy is a full-stack web application consisting of a backend, frontend, and Redis service, designed to demonstrate scalability, deployment, and management in a Kubernetes environment.
 This application is deployed using Helm charts and includes rolling updates and Horizontal Pod Autoscaling (HPA) for high availability and efficiency.

 # Video to see the commands run in live
 https://www.youtube.com/watch?v=DS-DESbmZQ4